 Closed cell foam to the under side of the floor is only okay when there is no option to have skirting walls built around the crawlspace.
 One caveat is when used in conjunction with a CleanSpace encapsulation.
 When used together, then you have the option to open the vents in the crawlspace if desired.

 What happens if I have a plumbing leak?

 First, if you ever need work done down there, your technician will LOVE YOU for having the CleanSpace installed.
 It makes their job incredibly better, easier, and faster.
 They have a bright clean area where they can see what is going on and problem solve.

 The second advantage of the encapsulated crawlspace verses insulation on the underside of the floor decking is that it provides clean visual and open access to all plumbing and electrical coming through the floor.
 But if you had batts secured between the joists, or closed cell foam, then it would get ruined with repairs or leaks.
 However, with CleanSpace, nothing is ruined.

-What if I need to have my piers adjusted or foundation work done?
+What if I need to have foundation work done?

 This is easy.
 If the liner needs to be cut, it can easily be repaired and seamed back together with a new section of Cleanspace.
 Second, we also have some foundation support options like the SmartJack here.

 The installation process is a lot less messy than your current crawlspace situation.
 Overall the process is very clean, when we install the closed cell foam on the skirting and rim joist, that produces some vapor.
 Also the foam can have overspray, but that is unlikely.